Qiang (historical people): Origins

 The term "Qiang" first appeared on oracle bone inscriptions 3,000 years ago and was used to describe "a people other than one's people."
 It appears again in the Classic of Poetry in reference to Tang of Shang (trad.
 1675–1646 BC).
 They seem to have lived in a diagonal band from northern Shaanxi to northern Henan, somewhat to the south of the later Beidi.
 They were enemy of the Shang dynasty, who mounted expeditions against them, capturing slaves and victims for human sacrifice.
 The Qiang prisoners were skilled in making oracle bones.

 This ancient tribe is said to be the progenitor of both the modern Qiang and the Tibetan people.
 There are still many ethnological and linguistic links between the Qiang and the Tibetans.
 The Qiang tribe expanded eastward and joined the Han people in the course of historical development, while the other branch that traveled southwards, crosses over the Hengduan Mountains, and entered the Yungui Plateau; some went even farther, to Burma, forming numerous ethnic groups of the Tibetan-Burmese language family.
 Even today, from linguistic similarities, their relative relationship can be seen.
 They formed the Tibetan ethnicity after the unification of the Tubo kingdom.
 According to Fei Xiaotong: "Even if the Qiang people might not be regarded as the main source of the Tibetan people, it is undoubtedly that the Qiang people played a certain role in the formation of Tibetan race".

-Shuowen Jiezi indicated that the Qiangs were shepherds from the west and they were part of the Xirong.
+Shuowen Jiezi indicated that the Qiangs were shepherds from the west and that they were part of the Xirong.
 They had a close relation to the Zhou dynasty, and were mentioned in the Book of Documents and Records of the Grand Historian as one of the allies of King Wu of Zhou who defeated the Shang.
-It has been suggested that the clan of Jiang Yuan, mother of Houji, a figure of Chinese legends and mythology and an ancestor of the Zhou dynasty, was possibly related or identical to the Qiang.
+It has been suggested that the clan of Jiang Yuan, mother of Houji, a figure of Chinese legends and mythology and an ancestor of the Zhou dynasty, was possibly related to the Qiang, or was Qiang itself.
 Some of the ancient groups were called the "Horse-Qiang" or "Many-Horse-Qiang" (Ma Qiang or Duo Ma Qiang), suggesting they may have been horse breeders.